 The debate is not new - it is revived every few years and has been around for at least the past 30 years.

-This week's debate was sparked by an idea posted on Facebook about painting with the end of a celery stick.
+One debate was sparked by an idea posted on Facebook about painting with the end of a celery stick.
 Some questioned whether this was a suitable activity and the debate soon spread to many similar things such as using potatoes to print and making necklaces out of pasta.

 Many ECE services (and parents at home) use recipes for playdough that require ingredients such as flour and salt, which theoretically is edible even though anyone who has tried it will probably testify that you would not choose to eat it.